News From The World's Mayor | Joshua T. Berglan

 Royal Echo Village · Northwest Region

 Anchored in partnership with Princess Abumbi Prudence of the Bafut Royal House.
-The Norwegian Refugee Council classified the Cameroon Anglophone Crisis as the #1 most neglected displacement crisis on Earth.
+The Norwegian Refugee Council has identified the Cameroon displacement crisis among the world's most neglected crises.
 The Princess is the architect.
 I am the bridge builder.

 Nakivale, Uganda

-Led by Ahadi Bobo (Pastor Bob) of Metanoia Hope for Tomorrow.
-One of the largest refugee settlements in the world, characterized by extraordinary resilience — residents build micro-economies rather than wait for aid.
+Led by Ahadi Bobo (Pastor Bob) of Kairos Transformation Lives, formerly known as Metanoia Hope for Tomorrow.
+Nakivale is one of the world's largest refugee settlements, characterized by extraordinary resilience — residents build micro-economies rather than wait for aid.

 Why start here?
 Because these are maximum-difficulty environments.
-If the Media Company in a Box framework works in the world's #1 neglected crisis and one of the world's largest refugee settlements — and it is working — no one can credibly claim it only works in privileged environments.
+If the Media Company in a Box framework can generate participation, trust, and creator momentum in the world's most neglected crisis contexts and one of the world's largest refugee settlements, then the model has a serious claim to resilience.

 Phase 1 Expansion: The Cameroon Corridor